 What to Look For When Measuring Your Ticket Backlog

-Look for fewer tickets in your backlog mean your team has an efficient and effective response time.
+Look for fewer tickets in your backlog, as it would mean your team has an efficient and effective response time.

 How to Improve Your Ticket Backlog